Career Services Center

 Depending on the topic of discussion you may consider bringing a current resume, accessible online or paper copy- you may come early and print out a copy in our office prior to your appointment.
 If you have scheduled a practice interview consider bringing a job description for a position for which you might interview.

-Everything you say at the Counseling Center is held in confidence, meaning the provider cannot discuss it with other people.
+Everything you say at the Career Services Center is held in confidence, meaning the provider cannot discuss it with other people.
 There may be instances where a counselor shares information within Career Services, with an academic advisor, or Marquette’s Counseling Center to develop additional career or job search options for students.
 In addition, it is legally required that proper authorities be advised if a student divulges or is perceived as likely to commit any act of violence to self or others.
 The Career Services Center also reserves the right to disclose to proper authorities information about illegal acts being planned or currently enacted as judged ethically appropriate by the counselor.
 Further, if a Marquette employee (faculty or staff) receives a report of a student or employee being sexually assaulted, that employee has a legal duty to promptly report the details (including name, date, and location) to Marquette’s Department of Public Safety (DPS).